 Their music is a combination of bar bands from the 1960s, stadium rock from the 1970s, and college rock of the 1980s.
-What's original comes from Downie, who interrupts his Canadiana-saturated lines with bizarre stories about whale tanks and double suicides.
+What's original came from Downie, who would interrupt his Canadiana-saturated lines with bizarre stories about whale tanks and double suicides.

 But originality is not the point.
 Cultural artefacts do not have to be artistically revolutionary to be meaningful.
 And there is no doubt about the Hip's meaning to millions of Canadians.

 In the cassette culture of the 1980s and 1990s, the group's shows were heavily bootlegged, with tapes of their concerts circulating among fans and records stores in the tradition of the Grateful Dead.

 They have sold more albums in Canada than global powerhouses like U2, and retail chains used to open stories at midnight when Hip albums were released to offer fans instant access to the new music.

 In 2013, Canada Post even released a stamp with a photo of the band.

 Asked Downie in one song: "What's a windswept face, the elusive presence of the sun, to the hard Canadian?"